odin-lang/odin-lang.org/content/docs/overview.md

 }
 ```

-Using a custom iterator function is equivalent to:
+Using the above custom iterator is equivalent to:

 ```
 it := make_iterator();